isomerpages/moe-jurongsec/_our-experiences/DSA Admission & Application/DSA Application Process.md

 permalink: /our-experiences/dsa-admission-and-application/dsa-application-process/
 description: ""
 third_nav_title: DSA Admission & Application
+variant: markdown
 ---
 **Application &amp; Selection Process**

-All applicants must be eligible for Secondary One admission in 2024.
+All applicants must be eligible for Secondary One admission in 2025.

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 4 May 2023 (11am) to 31 May 2023 (3pm).
+The application is free-of-charge and will be open from 7 May 2024 (11am) to 3 Jun 2024 (3pm).
 For more details, please refer to MOE website –&nbsp;[www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec).

 | Date | Process |
 |---|---|